blog

 Ambulatory Nurse-Blog Image-compressed

-Duties of an Ambulatory Nurse
+Duties and Responsibilities of an Ambulatory Nurse

-May 23, 2022
+May 23rd, 2022

-May 23, 2022
+May 23rd, 2022

 Changes in how and where care is delivered to patients has resulted in the shift of many procedures to outpatient settings.
 Many surgeries can now be safely performed without an overnight hospital stay.
 Care can safely be provided in these settings, but it can also typically be provided more efficiently and at a lower cost.
 Ambulatory care now makes up a substantial part of the continuum of care.